Why Study Computer Science?

 Why Choose Westminster's Program?

 The Computer Science curriculum at Westminster is a synergistic blend of theory and practical experience.
-Our classes are small, and full-time professors teach all classes as well as lab sessions.
-This allows an unusually high degree of personal attention in the classroom, as well as interaction with other students.
-In addition to teaching all classes, your full time professors will also serve as your academic and career advisors.
+Our classes are small, which allow an unusually high degree of personal attention in the classroom, as well as interaction with other students.
+In addition to teaching all classes, your full-time professors will also serve as your academic and career advisors.
 Our curriculum is broad and challenging, and prepares you for a future in the ever-changing technological landscape.

 Upon graduation, Westminster computer science graduates typically pursue employment as software developers and engineers, although others pursue opportunities such as system architects, as well as database and network administrators.
 A smaller number of our graduates pursue graduate school as well.
 Over the past several years, Westminster computer science graduates have a 100% employment rate, working in the technology industry at either local technology companies or larger, global companies including Google, Goldman Sachs, and Cisco.